YuBlum/stark-lang/README.md

 def div : some_space.div;
 ```

-And the function that takes a space an a slice of identifiers will make a bind only for those specific identifiers:
+And the function that takes a space and a slice of identifiers will make a bind only for those specific identifiers:
 ```py
 def some_space : {
   def add : (x, y = i32) i32 => x+y;